lwdjohari/nvcore/README.md

 ```

 ### Example #2 [[Top]](#nvcore)
-Object that has logical operator overloading
+Object that is implemented logical operator overloading

 In this case we are using nvm::dates::DateTime which implemented logical operator overloading.
 ```cxx